SilverIce/JContainers/JC.md

 ```
 retrieves a value which is associated with keyB of JMap, which located at 4-th index of JArray, which is associated with keyA of objectA-JMap.
 Huh.

 `solve*Setter` changes (assigns) a value.
 Also there is an optional `createMissingKeys` argument - if enabled, will insert any missing JMap key during path traversal.
-For example, calling `solveFltSetter(objectA, ".key1.key2", 3.14, true)` on an empty objectA will create new JMap B containing `{"key2", 3.14}` pair and associate objectA with new JMap (i.e. `{"key1", B}` pair will be created). `solve*Setter` fails if `createMissingKeys` is disabled and any key in the path is missing.
+For example, calling `solveFltSetter(objectA, ".key1.key2", 3.14, true)` on an empty objectA will create new JMap B containing `{"key2", 3.14}` pair and associate objectA with new JMap B (i.e. `{"key1", {"key2": 3.14}}` structure will be created). `solve*Setter` fails if `createMissingKeys` is disabled and any key in the path is missing.

 More examples:
 ```json